Harsh2563/grow-asignment/README.md

 1. Navigate to Settings page
 2. Click "Add New API Key"
-3. Choose your provider (Alpha Vantage, Finnhub, etc.)
+3. **For Indian Stock Market (Primary)**:
+   - Select "NSE India" provider
+   - Enter any dummy API key (the app uses Yahoo Finance for NSE data)
-4. Enter your API key and give it a name
+   - Give it a descriptive name like "NSE India Data"
-5. Test the connection
+4. Test the connection

+**Important Note**: This application is built specifically for Indian stock market data and works primarily with NSE-listed companies.
+The API key setup is available for extensibility but the core functionality works with built-in Indian stock data through Yahoo Finance.

 ### **Creating Widgets**